Meendum Kokila: Reception

-Meendum Kokila opened to widespread success.
-Sridevi's performance was widely acclaimed and is considered by various critics and film commentators as one of the finest film performances of all-time.
+Nalini Sastry of Kalki lauded Rangarajan's direction, Ananthu's dialogues, Viswanathan's cinematography and the performances of the main cast.
 Sridevi received the Filmfare Award for Best Actress – Tamil; the first of her four Filmfare Awards.
 Just 17 years old, when released, the film's success consolidated Sridevi's position as the highest paid actress in South Indian cinema.

 Re-release

 The film's digitally restored version was released on 15 December 2017.